SF-WDI-LABS/mongoose-books-app/docs/sprint2.md

 ## 1. You enter a vast building full of books.

-1. **If you have successfully completed all of sprint 1, you should continue working based on your current code.** If not, please checkout the solution branch using `git checkout solution-sprint-1` so that you can start working on this second sprint.
-(You need to have all the changes in your current branch checked in to checkout a new branch.)
+1. **If you have successfully completed all of sprint 1, you may skip to the next instruction.** If not, please checkout the solution branch using `git checkout solution-sprint-1` so that you can start working on this second sprint.
+(You need to have all the changes in your current branch committed to checkout a new branch.)
 At this point, you should have a node app set up to serve data about books and even allow users to add books, change them, and delete them.
 Look through any code in `server.js` and in the `models` directory that's new to you.

+1. In order to work on a branch with a new more appropriate name, use the command `git checkout -b my-work-sprint-2`.
+This will create a new branch starting from the commit that you were previously on.

-1. Startup the server and open up your browser.
-Take a look at the updated front-end.
+1. Startup the server, open up your browser, and move forward with the instructions.

 ## 2. More than just a piece of text!